wreck-lab/docs/phat2/klipper.md

 - click on the “Klipper Configuration” Tab

 > **NOTE**
-The “printer.cfg” file, where the configuration parameters are stored, can be edited manually or copy/paste the content of one of the [available templates](https://github.com/wreck-lab/wrecklabOS/tree/devel/src/modules/klipper/filesystem/home/pi/klipper_config/config){:target="_blank"}.
+The “printer.cfg” file, where the configuration parameters are stored, can be edited line by line and/or copy/paste the content of one of the [available templates](https://github.com/wreck-lab/wrecklabOS/tree/devel/src/modules/klipper/filesystem/home/pi/klipper_config/config){:target="_blank"}.

 ![klipper-config](../assets/img/klipper-settings.png)